New-Jersey-Forest-Service/OpenAIexamples/README.md

 Examples of using the OpenAI API from the New Jersey Forest Service

-This intent of this project is to provide a series of examples using the OpenAI API to access large language models such as ChatGPT in an automated fashion to demonstrate how these toos could be used for tasks such
+The intent of this project is to provide a series of examples using the OpenAI API to access large language models such as ChatGPT in an automated fashion to demonstrate how these toos could be used for tasks such